 An interesting tour plan would be working your way from Delhi along places on the river Ganges i.e. Gwalior, Orchha, Khajuraho, Varanasi and then ending your trip with time in Darjeeling or Sikkim.
 Flying into Delhi and out of Kolkata would be a great option for such a tour.

-You could also do this tour the other way around, namely start by flying into Kolkata and end in Delhi.
+You could also do this tour the other way around by flying into Kolkata and end in Delhi.

-If you plan to explore the more remote Indian states of Assam, Arunachal Pradesh, Mizoram, Meghalaya, Tripura, Nagaland and Sikkim then flying into Kolkata is the best city to fly to.
+If you plan to explore the more remote Indian states of Assam, Arunachal Pradesh, Mizoram, Meghalaya, Tripura, Nagaland and Sikkim then the best city to fly into India would be Kolkata.
 However, if international flights into Kolkata are very expensive you can also look at flying into Delhi and then taking an internal flight.

 - There are over ten daily and inexpensive flights from Mumbai to Goa.
-Daily trains and buses too (more information getting from Mumbai to Goa).
+Daily trains and buses too (for more information read getting from Mumbai to Goa).

-- Bengaluru may seem far from Goa, but it’s connected by daily and inexpensive flights.
-You can also look at flying out of Bengaluru and touring across the state of Karnataka by road as you make your way from Goa (Goa–Hampi–Mysore–Bengaluru)
+- Bengaluru may seem far from Goa, but it’s well connected by daily and inexpensive flights.
+You can also look at flying out of Bengaluru and touring across the state of Karnataka by road as you make your way from Goa (Goa-Hampi-Mysore-Bengaluru).